saulpw/jdot/README.md

 And so this is the list of open issue ids and titles, which can be read or modified or reconstituted into skeleton JSON.

 Now, the formatter defaults to a max width of 80 chars, so issues don't always fit on one line.
-We can set the `maxwidth` option by adding this to `ghapi-macros.jsom`:
+We can set the `maxwidth` option by adding this to `ghapi-macros.jdot`:

 ```
 @options .maxwidth 240